 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-New York City has an incredible array of different living situations, one of the most popular are Co-ops.
+New York City has an incredible array of living situations.
+One of the most popular is Co-ops.
 Co-ops are in vogue among the ultra-rich in the Big Apple, to the point that some became status symbols.
 Unsurprisingly, co-ops are remarkably choosy in who lives there.
-They’re particularly picky when it comes to your financial health, which is why your DTI ratio could come into play.
+They’re particularly picky regarding your financial health, which is why your DTI ratio could come into play.
 To get the best possible results, you need to reduce your DTI, also known as your debt-to-income ratio.
-The lower your DTI ratio for mortgage or Co-op is, the better your chances of getting the co-op you want.
-The question is, how can you get that to drop low.
+The lower your DTI ratio for mortgage or co-op, the better your chances of getting the co-op you want.
+The question is, how can you get that to drop low?
 We will highlight various DTI ratio calculators.

-A debt-to-income ratio is a measurement comparing your monthly debts to your monthly income.
+A debt-to-income ratio compares your monthly debts to your gross monthly income.
 More specifically, DTI measures the total debt you have to pay each month divided by the full payment you get every month (before taking out taxes).
 So, the general equation looks like this:

 (Total Debt You Pay Monthly) ÷ (Amount You Get Paid Before Taxes) = DTI

-This gives you a percentage of what your total debt payments are as far as your bills go.
-If your DTI is too high, lenders worry that you will not make your payments.
-With that said, there’s a little more to DTIs than just the general equation.
+This gives you a percentage of your total debt payments for your bills.
+If your DTI is too high, lenders worry you will not make your monthly debt payments.
+That said, there’s a little more to DTIs than the general equation.
+This calculated is highlighted in the REBNY statement provided.

 There are two different ways to calculate how much debt you have, and these terms refer to the two main methods lenders use to calculate DTIs.
-In the paperwork, you’ll usually see them marked by (Front-End/Back-End) markings.
-Wondering what’s going on?
+You’ll usually see them marked by (Front-End/Back-End) markings in the paperwork.
 The equations below will give you a better idea of how each calculation:

 (Total You Pay For Your Housing, i.e., Rent or PITI) ÷ (Amount You Get Paid Before Taxes) = Front-End DTI

-As this equation shows, the front-end DTI is all about how much you spend on housing.
-If you’re renting, this means that you will put down your rent.
-Homeowners, on the other hand, will need to put down their PITI.
+As this equation shows, the front-end DTI is about how much you spend on housing.
+If you’re renting, you will put down your rent.
+On the other hand, homeowners will need to put down their PITI.
 PITI includes your mortgage principal and insurance, your property taxes, and any HOA fees you have.

 (Total Monthly Debts You Pay, Including Housing) ÷ (Amount You Get Paid Before Taxes) = Back-End DTI

 Lowering your DTI ratio should be a marathon, not a sprint.
 The longer you prepare, the better your results will be.
-With that said, there are several ways to make your DTI ratio better for your home purchase…
+With that said, there are several ways to improve your DTI ratio for your home purchase…

 Having a high DTI remains a common reason for lenders to reject you.
 However, the truth is that it doesn’t have to be a death sentence.
-There are several things that you can do to improve your chances.
-These factors below make a significant impact on what lenders decide to do with your application:
+There are several things that you can do to improve your chances, and these factors below make a significant impact on what lenders decide to do with your application:

-More specifically, having a credit score above 700 shoots up your chances of approval.
-Ideally, it’ll be above 720.
+More specifically, having a FICO score above 700 increases your chances of approval.
+Ideally, it’ll be above 720 determined by credit scoring models.
 The higher, the better.
 You can also fix your credit, so it’s pretty easy.

-If you have a high down payment, most lenders will be far more forgiving with your DTI.
+If you have a high down payment (as a percentage of the purchase price), most lenders will be far more forgiving with your DTI.
 It’s generally the most significant factor that goes into approval algorithms.
-Increasing the size of your down payment is the most direct way to reduce your monthly mortgage payment and reduce your DTI.
+Increasing the size of your down payment is the most direct way to reduce your monthly mortgage payment and DTI.

 This strategy is challenging since most co-ops in NYC require at least 20% down and a lot more.
 Furthermore, you may only increase the size of your down payment if it does not adversely impact your post-closing liquidity.
 Most co-ops in NYC require applicants to have one to two years of monthly housing expenses in liquid assets post-closing, after the down payment and closing costs.

-Paying mortgage insurance or being open to it is an excellent way to get better chances with banks.
+Paying private mortgage insurance (PMI) or being open to it is an excellent way to get better chances with banks.

 You can lower your Debt-to-Income ratio simply by finding a lender who offers a better interest rate.
-In the example below, reducing the interest rate from 3.75% to 3.60% has a significant enough effect on the monthly mortgage payment to reduce the applicant’s DTI below the 25% threshold.
+In the example below, reducing the interest rate from 3.75% to 3.60% significantly affects the monthly mortgage payment, reducing the applicant’s DTI below the 25% threshold.
 Your exact interest rate is not locked in until you’ve signed a purchase contract and applied for financing.

 For instance, Switching from a 30-year fixed mortgage to a 5/1 ARM with a lower interest rate or an Interest-Only mortgage will reduce your DTI.
 It reduces your monthly mortgage payment.
 The challenge is that some Co-op buildings have prohibitions on ARM mortgages.
 Other co-ops permit ARM mortgages subject to your DTI passing a stress test based on the monthly payment using the highest possible interest rate under the loan terms.

-If you own a business that you pay yourself through, then knowing the full details of the business’s income can sometimes sway specific lenders.
-However, this usually only works if you will use (at least partially) the real estate you want to buy for commercial work.
+Knowing the full details of the business’s income can sometimes sway specific lenders if you own a company that you pay yourself through.
+However, this usually only works if you use (at least partially) the real estate you want to buy for commercial work.

-If you are feeling lost about your DTI and qualifications for a loan, you’re not alone.
-However, there is always help that remains a phone call away.
-An excellent real estate agent or broker can help you plan things out.
-So, whenever you’re feeling overwhelmed with your transaction, give your NestApple a call.
+Suppose you feel lost about your DTI and qualifications for a loan; you’re not alone.
+However, there is always help that remains a phone call away, and an excellent real estate agent or broker can help you plan things out.
+So, whenever you feel overwhelmed with your transaction, give your NestApple a call.